-This platform serves as a continuous training path involving both authors and editors, encouraging reflection on research and the development of skills necessary for the production, editing, and dissemination of scientific articles.
-In this way, Maydan aims to support the entry of young scholars into the world of research and foster contacts and dialogue.
+This platform serves as a continuous training path involving both authors and editors, encouraging critical reflection on research and the development of skills necessary for the production, editing, and dissemination of scientific articles.
+In this way, Maydan aims to support the entry of young scholars into the world of research while promoting dialogue and the creation of networks of contacts.

-Maydan revolves around a broad vision of Arab, Semitic, and Islamic worlds that includes the geographical areas of the Middle East and North Africa, the Sahel regions, the Caucasus, Central Asia, and Southeast Asia.
-Maydan also gives space to contributions regarding the connections of these geographical areas with Europe, North America, and the rest of the world.
-The journal proposes, in fact, to deepen the presence and experiences of Arab, Semitic, and Islamic worlds even outside regions traditionally characterized as "Arab" or "Muslim" and to highlight the internal differences within these worlds.
-In accordance with this critical perspective, Maydan also welcomes analyses aimed at researching the links and relationships between these areas and other communities and political, economic, social, and cultural dynamics that traverse the globalized world.
+Maydan revolves around a broad vision of Arab, Semitic, and Islamic worlds that includes the SWANA region (Southwest Asia and North Africa), the Sahel, the Caucasus as well as Central and Southeast Asia.
+Maydan also welcomes contributions regarding the connections between these geographical areas and Europe, North America, and the rest of the world.
+In this regard, the journal proposes to explore the presence and experiences of Arab, Semitic, and Islamic worlds beyond regions traditionally characterized as "Arab" or "Muslim", while highlightig the internal differences within these contexts.
+In accordance with this critical perspective, Maydan also encourages analyses that investigate the links and relationships between these areas and other communities as well as the political, economic, social, and cultural dynamics that traverse the globalized world.

 Maydan is an annual publication.
 Submitted articles undergo a double-blind peer review process which also involves, when necessary, the assistance of an international scientific committee, consisting of professors from various disciplines.
 Accepted languages are Italian, English, and French, to favor the international profile and dissemination of the journal.